-Bouer is a member of the Aquadettes, a seniors-only synchronized swimming team based out of Laguna Woods Village, a retirement community in in Orange County, California.
-Composed entirely of senior women ranging in age from their early 60s to upper 80s, the Aquadettes has garnered a great deal of media attention over the years and serves as an embodiment of the healing power of aquatic exercise for seniors.
+Bouer is a member of the Aquadettes, a seniors-only synchronized swimming team based out of Laguna Woods Village, a retirement community in Orange County, Calif.
+Composed entirely of women ranging in age from their early 60s to upper 80s, the Aquadettes has garnered a great deal of media attention over the years and serves as an embodiment of the healing power of aquatic exercise for seniors.
 Bouer was even the subject of a short documentary entitled Aquadettes: On Life, Death and Synchronized Swimming.

-Many seniors like Bouer find aquatic exercise to be an excellent way of improving their mental and physical well-being while enjoying relief from symptoms associated with conditions like arthritis and circulatory problems.
-The low impact nature of aquatic exercise can be a boon for anyone who suffers from chronic medical issues.
+Many seniors like Bouer find aquatic workouts to be an excellent way of improving their mental and physical well-being while enjoying relief from symptoms associated with conditions like arthritis and circulatory problems.
+The low-impact nature of aquatic exercise can be a boon for anyone who suffers from chronic medical issues or age-related decline.

-While weight loss and cardiovascular endurance are common benefits of any type of exercise, moving while partially or fully submerged in the water offers some of the following distinct advantages that set aquatic exercise apart from land-based activity.
+While weight loss and cardiovascular endurance are common benefits of any type of physical activity, moving while partially or fully submerged in the water offers some of the following advantages that set aquatic exercise apart from land-based activity.

 Increased StrengthTrying to make through water is a form of resistance training that can help build endurance and muscle strength in the core and extremities without the need for special equipment.

 Minimal ImpactThe buoyancy factor makes swimming and water exercise among the most injury-free sports.
 This is an especially safe way of working out without the risk of falling.
 If a senior does lose their balance, the water will “catch” them, especially if they are wearing a life vest.

-Dr. Pamela Bartlo, a certified specialist in cardiopulmonary physical therapy and clinical associate professor at D’Youville College in Buffalo, New York, also points out that arthritis and other joint pain often inhibits an older person’s ability to exercise on dry land.
-But, she says that working out in the water puts significantly less stress on joints, allowing them to exercise pain-free for longer periods of time.
+Pamela Bartlo, PT, DPT, a board certified specialist in cardiopulmonary physical therapy and clinical associate professor at D’Youville College in Buffalo, N.Y., also points out that arthritis pain often inhibits an older person’s ability to exercise on dry land.
+But, she says that working out in the water puts significantly less stress on joints, enabling elders to exercise pain-free for longer periods of time.

 The Social Side of Exercising at the Pool